matheus-vieira/matheus-vieira.github.io/source/_questions_2025_azure/question-30.md

 ---
 layout: question
-title: Which Azure service is designed for real-time data processing?
+title: What is Azure Monitor?
 options:
-- Azure Data Factory
+- Compute service
-- Azure Storage
+- Database service
-- Azure Stream Analytics
+- Storage service
-- Azure SQL Database
+- Monitoring and analytics service
-answer: 3
+answer: 4
-explanation: Azure Stream Analytics is a real-time analytics service designed to process and analyze streaming data from various sources like IoT devices, applications, and sensors.
+explanation: "Azure Monitor provides comprehensive monitoring for applications and infrastructure with metrics, logs, and alerts."
 ---